larson-group/clubb_release/Readme.txt

 Requirements:
 A. A Fortran 90/95 compiler with a complete implementation of the standard.
+B. A POSIX compliant version of the make utility.
+BSD or GNU make work fine.
-B. NetCDF >= v3.5.1;  We have not tested our code with anything older.
+C. NetCDF >= v3.5.1;  We have not tested our code with anything older.
-C. LAPACK & BLAS.
+D. LAPACK & BLAS.
 These provide the tri and band diagonal solver subroutines needed by HOC.
 Many vendors provide optimized versions of these routines, which may be much faster than the reference BLAS.
-D. GNU bash, or an equivalent POSIX compliant shell to use the run scripts.
+E. GNU bash, or an equivalent POSIX compliant shell to use the run scripts.

 Build:
 1. $ cd ~/hoc_v2.2_tuner/src